Oppositional Defiant Disorder Defined

 This behavior must be present for six months before being formally diagnosed as oppositional defiant disorder.
 Behavioral issues expressed by children and adolescents with ODD primarily occur at home, and with people the individual is close to.

-Oppositional defiant disorder can be developed as a result of the anxiety and frustration that comes with death, divorce and family disorder.
+Oppositional defiant disorder can be developed as a result of the anxiety and frustration that comes with divorce and family disorder.
 ODD needs to be recognized and treated early because the negative behavior which comes along with it may become ingrained in the individual.

 Trails Carolina and ODD